 This prompts us to ask about the Apostle Paul, “Why would a man whose name means desired choose to go by a name that means small?”
 We believe the answer is that he no longer wanted to be desired of men.
 He now wished to appear small in the eyes of men, so that the Lord would loom large in their sight, and they would begin to desire Him instead.
 If you are looking for fulfillment in life, you might want to consider following his example, for that is the only path of joy for a believer in the Lord Jesus Christ.

-Beloved, it’s human nature to want to be desired of men, but it’s an evidence of divine nature to desire to look small in the sight of men so that the Lord might loom large in their eyes.
-Why not learn from King Saul’s poor example, and choose the path the Apostle Paul chose.
+It’s human nature to want to be desired of men, but it’s an evidence of divine nature to desire to look small in the sight of men so that the Lord might loom large in their eyes.
+Why not choose the path the Apostle Paul chose.
 He started out as one who was desired of men, but learned to look at himself as “less than the least of all saints” (Eph.
 3:8), one who longed that “Christ shall be magnified in my body, whether it be by life, or by death” (Phil.
-1:20).
+1:20). source